People who have left the Churches of Christ

 The Grove Concise Dictionary of Music states that the tradition of a capella singing originated with the Pharisees.
 The Pharisees thought that anyone who played an instrument would be breaking the Sabbath ban against work by tuning or carrying their instruments.
 So synagogue worship was limited to a capella singing.

-Others have theorized that synagogue worship contained no music at all and focused entirely on praying, reading and teaching, and only later included chanting of the Psalms.
+Others have theorized that synagogue worship contained no music or singing at all and focused entirely on praying, reading and teaching, and only later included chanting of the Psalms.
 See I Tim.
-4:13
+4:13.

 The Roman Catholic Church sang in unison until it accepted two part and four part harmony in the Middle Ages.
 The use of instruments in worship was introduced about 1000 A.D. probably by a pope who had been an organ maker.
 The use of musical instruments in churches was hotly debated, the Eastern Orthodox Church rejecting it.

-Interestingly, there is a small Presbyterian group that uses the exact same logic as the hard-line Churches of Christ to ban instruments of music in worship.
-So the roots of using the silence of scripture to ban any other worship in the Churches of Christ goes back to the legacy of Alexander Campbell.
+Interestingly, there is a Presbyterian group that uses the exact same logic as the hard-line Churches of Christ to ban instruments of music in worship, known in Presbyterian circles and conservative Reformed Churches as the regulative principle of worship (in contrast to the normative principle of worship).
+So the roots of using the silence of scripture, to ban any other worship in the Churches of Christ, goes back to the legacy of Alexander Campbell's Presbyterianism, John Knox and his mentor Ulrich Zwingli.

 The Incarnation